kellyshaprk/kellyshaprk/README.md

 ## Hi, I'm Kelly 👋

-### Graduated from college with a 94 GPA in the computer studies field 🎉
+### After graduating from college with a 94 GPA in the computer studies field,

 - 🔭 I’m currently working on becoming a developer 🤣
 - 🌱 I’m currently learning Java and Python